 The model analysis was limited by several factors.
 Long-run clinical evidence on biologic treatment responders as well as discontinuation was not available and, with respect to that limitation, we assumed constant treatment benefits and long-run (lifetime) treatment duration.
-As the treatment responder scenario yielded the lowest incremental cost-effectiveness findings, further research is suggested to either refute or support these findings that we cautiously interpret as best case.
+As the collective best-case treatment responder scenario and chronic oral corticosteroid subpopulation yielded the lowest incremental cost-effectiveness findings, further research is suggested to either refute or support these findings that we cautiously interpret as best case.